Teach your dog to surf: Beginner surf dog training tips and video lessons you can do at home!

 Scroll down to get started

-Some dogs jump right on the board, the first time in the ocean!!
-But there are others who jump off, and use the surfboard as a diving board!
+Some prospective surf dogs jump right on the board, the first time in the ocean!!
+You'll see some dogs surfing the first time out, but there are other dogs who jump off, and use the surfboard as a diving board!
 Others are too distracted to focus on surfing, or others who just aren't sure about this new activity.
 These tips can help those that might be having a hard time getting started, or who don't have much time to spend at the beach.
 Most of these exercises can be done in the comfort of your own home!
 They've been prepared as a training template by our Executive Director, Judy Fridono, a dog trainer.
 But you don't have to do each and every step if your dog doesn't need it.
 We've just identified some of the problems that can arise, and have given you tips to fix them!

 The main thing with relationship based training is... you'll be improving your human-canine bond while building confidence, and having fun sharing an activity both in and out of the water, or wherever your dog may lead you!
 The tips only take a few minutes a day, and most can be performed in the comfort of your own home!